breadtubetv/breadtubetv/content/channels/devtopiancommune/index.md

     name: The Devtopian Commune
     slug: UCgCURpCw73Cj9zE0GvflL0Q
     url: https://www.youtube.com/channel/UCgCURpCw73Cj9zE0GvflL0Q
+    description: |-
-    description: "On this channel, we play mostly calm games that require little effort to edit because we are lazy comrade.
+      On this channel, we play mostly calm games that require little effort to edit because we are lazy comrade.
 Socialism and communism is mentioned a lot in videos mostly as an opportunity to seize a joke or two.
 Leftist informing videos as well as creative videos are uploaded on weekends whenever there is one.
 Hope you enjoy, comrade.
 Solidarity. ☭

-Note: Most videos are recorded
-      at night.
-This may or may not disrupt your viewing pleasure.
+      Note: Most videos are recorded at night.
+This may or may not disrupt your viewing pleasure. ————————————————————————————————— Video Plan [EST] (Uploads: 1st - 4PM, 2nd - 6PM):
-—————————————————————————————————
-Video
-      Plan [EST] (Uploads: 1st - 4PM, 2nd - 6PM):

-Monday(/Friday) - City: Skylines
-(Wednesday)
-      - Mystery
-Saturday/Sunday - Other
-   • Leftism [Politics/Economics/News/etc.]
-      (5PM)
-     ~ Every 2 Weeks - Weekends
-   • Art & Music [Parodies, Covers]
+      Monday(/Friday) - City: Skylines (Wednesday) - Mystery Saturday/Sunday - Other • Leftism [Politics/Economics/News/etc.] (5PM) ~ Every 2 Weeks - Weekends • Art & Music [Parodies, Covers] (5PM) ~ Very Rare - Weekends
-      (5PM)
-     ~ Very Rare - Weekends

-[This schedule is very inconsistent at
-      times]
-() - May Or May Not Happen —————————————————————————————————
+      [This schedule is very inconsistent at times] () - May Or May Not Happen ————————————————————————————————— The Flag:
-The Flag:

-Black - Revolution & Unity
-Purple - Peace & Communism (Blue/Red)
-Ⓐ - Anarchism
+      Black - Revolution & Unity Purple - Peace & Communism (Blue/Red) Ⓐ - Anarchism & Order
-      & Order"
     subscribers: 332
----
+--- null